Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 - [x] Package requirements.
 - [ ] Link of drone audio dataset.

-The dataset will be released soon.
+The drone audio dataset will be released after the paper is accepted.

 # Requirements
 The platform is Window 10.
 (Ubuntu 20.04 may be fine.)